Real-life learning about food, nutrition security and international agriculture for young people and educators – in 7 free modules.

-Why is this training material important?
+Why is this manual important?

 Involving young people in international agriculture and agriculture for development has meaningful and beneficial outcomes for food and nutrition security, for the students and for agriculture generally.
 These training materials contextualize learning for students, and showcase a broad range of career pathways to become involved in agriculture.